Software⏱️ 3 min read📅 2026-06-03

 Maven error Failure to transfer org.apache.maven.plugins:maven-compiler-plugin:pom:2.0.2 from http://repo1.maven.org/maven2 was cached in the local repository, resolution will not be reattempted until the update interval of central has elapsed or updates are forced.

-1. Step 1: Open Eclipse and navigate to Window > Preferences > Maven.
+1. Step 1: Open Eclipse and go to Window > Preferences > Maven > User Settings.

-1. Step 2: In the Eclipse preferences, select Clean Projects and then click on the Apply & Close button.
+2. Step 2: In the 'User Settings' window, click on the 'Repositories' tab and then click on the 'Add Repository' button.

 🎯 Final Words

-By following these steps, you should be able to resolve the Maven error "Failure to transfer...".
-Remember to regularly update your Maven repository and clean your Eclipse workspace to avoid such issues in the future.
+By following these steps, you should be able to resolve the 'Failure to transfer' error in Maven and get back to working on your project.
+Remember to regularly update your repository settings and clear any cached data to prevent this issue from occurring again.

 Did this fix your problem?